Garmin Venu Sq vs. Garmin Venu: How alike are they?

 The Garmin Venu is stylish with a few extra features

 It might not be the newest model on the market, but the Garmin Venu is still a great option for many people.
-This Garmin smartwatch is one of the first from the company to offer a colorful AMOLED display.
+In fact, it just might be one of the best Garmin smartwatches on the market.
+For starters, it's one of the first from the company to offer a colorful AMOLED display.
 While this may not seem like a big deal, it is a much better viewing experience.
 It's also nicer to look at than some of the other transflective displays the company offers.
 You get slightly shorter battery life with the Garmin Venu topping out at five days, but this is still solid compared to other watches.

 The 43mm case is a bit larger and heavier on the Garmin Venu.
 As we mentioned earlier, the round AMOLED display is encompassed by a stainless steel bezel for a polished look.
 The bezel color choices include Slate, Silver, Gold, and Rose Gold.
-This model is also compatible with 20mm quick release watch bands.
+Fortunately, Garmin Venu bands are also compatible with 20mm quick-release straps.

 You get all of the same health and fitness tracking that's found on the Venu Sq plus an altimeter and gyroscope.
 You might be expecting more differences, but that's all there is to it.
 The Venu also offers GPS, heart-rate monitoring, activity/sleep/stress tracking, blood oxygen monitoring, and 5 ATM water resistance.

 On the other hand, if you don't mind keeping things a bit simpler, you might prefer the affordability and lightweight design of the Garmin Venu Sq.
-It doesn't have an AMOLED display or live watch faces, but it will handle all of your fitness tracking needs.
+It's an ideal fitness smartwatch for those on a budget who don't need all the bells and whistles.
+Sure, it doesn't have an AMOLED display or live watch faces, but it will handle all of your fitness tracking needs.
 You also get an extra day of battery life, which is always nice to have.

 When all is said and done, both of these smartwatches are going to provide you with a solid tracing experience.
 It's up to you how much you want to spend and how important the physical design aspect is.